jshahna/ShahnazJalali/README.md

 <p align="center">
   <img src="King-County-House.png" width="500">
 <br><small><em>Image source: <a href="https://www.fau.edu/newsdesk/articles/left-most-digit-on-homes-asking-price-matters-most.php"><small>Florida Atlantic University</a></p></em>
+<p
 This project was the **capstone** of my Certificate program at the **University of Washington**, where I collaborated with a team to develop machine learning algorithms and **predict house prices** in King County.
 Our focus was on identifying the most important features influencing house prices and building robust predictive models.

 **Key skills demonstrated:**
 - Feature engineering & selection
 - Building machine learning regression models
-- Collaborative project execution & presentation
+- Collaborative project execution & presentation</p>

 ---